01 of 05

 03 of 05

-A Halloween tradition now 12 years in the making, Bennett's Curse includes six terrifying haunted houses in one complex: the Underworld, Legends of Halloween, Dante's Inferno in 3D, Coulrophobia (a clown-themed house), Ravenbrook Asylum, and Bennett's Curse.
+A Halloween tradition now more than a decade in the making, Bennett's Curse includes six terrifying haunted houses in one complex: the Underworld, Legends of Halloween, Dante's Inferno in 3D, Coulrophobia (a clown-themed house), Ravenbrook Asylum, and Bennett's Curse.
 It is located just 15 minutes from Baltimore's city center.

 04 of 05